SocratesCodes/doc/docs/additional setup/langfuse.md

 You can also view this information along with the trace that user feedback on by clicking on the Trace name within the Scores section:
 ![Feedback on Langfuse](public/images/feedback_on_langfuse_3.png)
 ![Feedback on Langfuse](public/images/feedback_on_langfuse_2.png)

+## Sentry for service monitoring
+!!! warning "Doc in construction"
+    This section is still under construction and will be updated soon.